JuanCarlosMartinezSevilla/MuRET-UserTool-deprecated/README.md

 - Symbol classifier: Receives a symbol cropped image and returns the symbol's type and position in the staff (line or space *x*).

-When the training is done, it generates a [MuRET](https://muret.dlsi.ua.es/muret/#/about) package.
+When the training is done, it generates a [MuRET](https://muret.dlsi.ua.es/muret/#/about) package with all the required files.
 You can upload it to [MuRET](https://muret.dlsi.ua.es/muret/#/about) and see them in action.

 ### Installation